shilongdai/verySimpleContact/README.md

 `python contact.py keyword name "keyword1" "keyword2"...` to find by name

 `python contact.py remove 0 1 2 [entry_numbers]...` to remove records

+No spaces are allowed next to equal signs